fhardison/sidgwick-writer/src/sidgwick.md

 ## § 39.
 (1.)
 Prolate.

-Besides the prolate use of the Infinitive, which is common in all languages, 6.6. after Verbs like 'I wish,' 'I learn,' 41 can,' 'I purpose,' and Adjectives like 'able,' ' easy,' ' eager,' there are other uses of the Infinitive in Greek not corresponding to the English idiom.
+Besides the prolate use of the Infinitive, which is common in all languages, 6.6. after Verbs like 'I wish,' 'I learn,' 'I can,' 'I purpose,' and Adjectives like 'able,' ' easy,' ' eager,' there are other uses of the Infinitive in Greek not corresponding to the English idiom.
 A few of the chief examples are given below.

 Prolate, but where English idiom is different.